ayoayco/ayoayco/README.md

 🔭 Currently busy being a [frontend dev consultant in The Netherlands](https://www.linkedin.com/in/ayoayco/)

-👯 I find it fun collaborating on opensource projects, especially ones related to games
+🌱 Works on high-impact projects for sustainability, remote sensing & disaster mitigation

-🌱 Past high-impact projects for sustainability, remote sensing & disaster mitigation
+👯 Finds it fun collaborating/maintaining opensource projects, especially ones related to games

 🏆 Global [Innovation Winner](https://blog.angular.io/hack-for-good-6b500f1946a3#36f0) for the Hack for Good with Angular and NativeScript 2019;